 Hazardous Locations are those where there is a risk of ignition or explosion due to the presence of combustible gases, vapors, dust, fibers, or flyings.
 Facilities requiring special equipment for hazardous locations are typically classified in accordance with local requirements.
-In the US market, guidance is provided by the National Electric Code. specifically designed for this type of service.
+In the US market, guidance is provided by the National Electric Code.
+Severe Duty, IEEE 841 and Washdown Duty enclosed motors are designed for installations with high corrosion or excessive moisture conditions.
+These motors should not be placed into an environment where there is the presence of flammable or combustible vapors, dust or any combustible material, unless specifically designed for this type of service.